Alhasanj90/nodejsproj2/README.md

 # Football Player List API
-A simple REST API project that list players information by using http to list, add, update and delete data.
+A simple REST API project that list players information.
+We can add, update, delete a player from the list.

 ## Heroku
 In order to push the API to Heroku I have used the Following code in terminal: